 \subsection{Tables of $\mu_1$- and $a_1$-moment statistics}

-Table \ref{table:momemntsa1} gives both $M[\mu_1]$ and the numerical moments of the normalized $L$-polynomial of some Catalan Jacobians (over $\Q$).
+Table \ref{table:momemntsa1} gives both $M[\mu_1]$ and the numerical moments of the normalized $L$-polynomial of some Catalan Jacobians (over $\mathbb{Q}$).
 The numerical moments were computed for primes up to $2^{N}$, where $N$ is given in the last column of the table, using an algorithm described in \cite{HarveySuth2014} and \cite{HarveySuth2016}.
 As the genus grows, the computations require more processing power, and so a smaller bound $N$ was used.
 This leads to less accurate estimates for the numerical moments in higher genus, which make it more difficult to compare them to the theoretical moments obtained from the Sato-Tate groups.

-In Proposition \ref{prop:charpolya1} we proved that only the identity component contributes to the $b_1$-coefficient of the characteristic polynomial.
+In Proposition \ref{prop:charpolya1} we proved that only matrices in the identity component have characteristic polynomials with nonzero $b_1$-coefficient.
 Let $M_n[{}^0\mu_1]$ denote the $n^{th}$ moment of the identity component.
 As noted in the proof of Proposition \ref{prop:charpolya1}, the $b_1$-coefficient of the characteristic polynomial is the trace of a random matrix $U\in\U(1)^g$.
 Thus, $M_n[{}^0\mu_1]=M_n[\mu_{\U(1)^g}]$ and we can use the formula in Equation \eqref{eqn:MomentsU1g}.
-To compute $M_n[\mu_1]$, we average over the components by dividing $M_n[\mu_{\U(1)^g}$ by the size of the Galois group.
+To compute $M_n[\mu_1]$, we average over the components by dividing $M_n[\mu_{\U(1)^g}]$ by the size of the Galois group.

 Note that $M_2[\mu_1]$ equals 1 for each example in Table \ref{table:momemntsa1}.
 We prove that this is true for every Catalan Jacobian in Proposition \ref{prop:secondmoment}.